Shoureken/waes-api/README.md

 ## Compile and Run

- In the project folder run this command to compile and start the application, this also start an H2 database in memory and run the migrations
+ In the project folder run this command to compile and start the application, this also starts an H2 database in memory and run the migrations
  > mvn clean spring-boot:run

 ## API Documentation (Swagger)